 Before placing the wire inside the ferrule though, it is MUCH easier to add your tassel and keyring.

-Making the Tassel
+Making the Tassel for the keychain bracelet

 Using a small key ring, run a piece of leather cord or cotton rope, whatever you want to make your tassel out of, through the keyring and see what length you prefer, I just eyeballed it and it was about 2 inches long, so I cut 5-6 pieces at 4 inches (since it was one solid piece draped over the keyring, 2 inches on each side = 4 inches).